Legal Tax Filing Obligations

 As a resident of Canada receiving taxable income, you are obligated to file an annual T1 Income Tax Return each year.
 Canadian Corporations have an obligation to file annual T2 Income Tax Return.
 In some cases, Partnerships and Not-For-Profit Corporations must file annual Information Returns.
 Businesses who are registered for HST must file remittances each month, quarterly or year depending on the size of the business.

-Many individuals or corporations are not up-to-date with their Income Tax Returns or GST Remittances.
+Many individuals or corporations are not up-to-date, and have unfiled Income Tax Returns or GST Remittances.

 You may also face late filing penalties.
 If you owe taxes and did not file your income tax return on time, the CRA will charge you a late filing penalty of 5% of the income tax owing for that year plus 1% of your balance owing for each full month your return is late, to a maximum of 12 months.
 Repeated late filing penalties increase the penalty rate to 10% for that year plus 2% per additional month.

 What to Do to Correct Unfiled Returns

 If the CRA has not contacted you regarding your late filings, you may be eligible for the CRA’s Voluntary Disclosure Program (VDP), which would allow the CRA to waive some or all of the penalties and some of the interest levied.
 If you are eligible for the program, our experienced income tax lawyers will prepare and submit this application for you.

 Next, our tax lawyers will prepare your outstanding returns.
 If you have been notionally or arbitrarily assessed, our income tax lawyers will replace the false figures with actual amounts, which will substantially lower the income tax or GST/HST that you owe.
 If you have not been notionally assessed, we will prepare and coordinate the fresh filing of your returns, including personal income tax returns, corporate income tax returns, GST/HST returns, and payroll remittances.